pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 As the node cloud is rotated:
 - KDE transitions from flat -> peaked
 - Peaks correspond to true grid pitch
-- Only the "in-focus" regions resonate strongly
-- Opposite quadrants respond 90° apart

 ![](./screenshots/KDE-spectrum-aligned-H1-41.png)

 **Figure.
 Real Grid Node Cloud Representations - Misaligned.** Left panel shows a conventional XY scatter plot.
 A large portion of the grid node is missing due to sample occlusion and plastic-file-related glares.
 Right panel shows half of the KDE plot.
 The cloud node is slightly misaligned and the associated KDE spectrum is effectively noise floor.